mristuccia/exiftool/README.md

 ### Description

-*Marco Ristuccia: Forked to add some features for personal need:*
+*Marco Ristuccia: forked to add some features for personal need:*

-1. Added the ability to pass extra flags.
-For now only the "IGNORE_MINOR" flag is supported, more will come.
+1. Added the ability to pass extra flags and arguments.
+For now only the "IGNORE_MINOR" flag is pre-configured, but for non pre-configured args there is the UnspecifiedArgument class.
-   Sample:
+   Here a sample:

 ----
-    List<Flag> flagList = new List<>();
+    List<Flag> argumentList = new List<>();
-    flagList.add(StandardFlag.IGNORE_MINOR);
+    argumentList.add(StandardArgument.IGNORE_MINOR); // supported / pre-configured
+    arguments.add(new UnspecifiedArgument("-ext .cr2")); // format: "<name> <value>"
-    exiftool.setImageMeta(file, StandardFormat.HUMAN_READABLE, flagList, tagMap)
+    exiftool.setImageMeta(file, argumentList, tagMap)
 ----

 *The goal and main features of this fork did not changed, so this description is the same as the original library*

 This project represents the most robust Java integrations with Phil Harvey's